 all other visits are unpinned.

-Requirement R2: any visit cannot be scheduled for a time period in the past
+#Requirement R2: any visit cannot be scheduled for a time period in the past

+By having set the VehicleShift.firstUnpinnedIndex value, we ensure that the solver can schedule any unassigned visit only after all pinned visits.
 However, this does not guarantee that the last pinned visit did not end several hours before freezeDeparturesBeforeTime - see Carl’s second visit in Continuous planning example.

 In order to fulfil this requirement, we need to set a lower bound when a vehicle shift can start travelling to a visit and apply it during visit’s arrival time calculation in a VariableListener, based on this one from the VRP quickstart: